JustinBilleci/learning-progress/README.md

 *February 13th, 2024*

 Third Log: today is more arrays and functions and how to make them clearer and more concise.
 The goal is to have my "simple-role-playing-game" completed by the end of the week, but we'll see how that goes.

+*February 14th, 2024*

+Fourth Log: I feel much more confident with arrays, buttons, and functions overall.
+By the end of the week I'll br adding my updated code for the "simple-role-playing-game".
+I have high hopes for this year.